Recordings from pump station instruments

 Waveforms from selected TA stations

-Kasey Aberhold (IRIS) created this figure showing the earthquake as recorded on a selection of Transportable Array seismic stations.
+Kasey Aderhold (IRIS) created this figure showing the earthquake as recorded on a selection of Transportable Array seismic stations.
 The Transportable Array project has dramatically improved our ability to monitor seismicity in Northeast Alaska, as previously there were very few stations in the area.
 The nearest stations to the epicenter are at the bottom of the figure.

 Ground Motion Visualization